Sporgelum/Sporgelum.github.io/_pages/about.md

 ---
 permalink: /
-title: "Interested in computational biology, genomics, statistics, sports, and machine learning"
+title: "Interested in computational biology, genomics, statistics, machine learning and sports"
 excerpt: "About me"
 author_profile: true
 redirect_from: